iosdecal/ios-decal-hw2/README.md

 2. Add a landscape view like the iOS calculator
 3. Present an [alert](https://developer.apple.com/reference/uikit/uiviewcontroller/1621428-popoverpresentationcontroller) if user performs an invalid action (e.g. divides by zero)

+## Grading

+Grading is based on how many autograder tests you pass.
+We provided all autograder tests in the *UITests group.
+You get assigned 1 point for every set of tests you passed.
+Note that if you don't pass Required Behaviors, you automatically get an F. You get a total score out of 4.

+We reserve the top 3 submissions for the top students in the class.
+These students will get a 5/4 and will be passed on to Apple recruiting.

 ## Video Demos